-The Abstract Reasoning Test measures a person's ability to analyze information and solve problems on a complex, thought-based level.
-The abstract problems include no text and can therefore be considered as less biased than text-based questions; language and cultural differences are no factor.
+The Abstract Reasoning Ability Test measures a candidate's ability to analyze information and solve problems on a complex, thought-based level.

 The test items are based on problems of non-verbal nature, which means they have not text beyond the instructions and therefore are useful for preventing cultural and language factors from biasing the test scores.

 The ability to solve problems expressed through figural matrices.

 Inductive and deductive reasoning:

 The ability to generate problem-solving rules and apply those rules to new situations.

 For every candidate completing the Abstract Reasoning Ability Test, you will be able to download or print a detailed test report.
 The first page of the test report grants a quick overview of the candidate's overall performance on the test.
 The results of the candidate are compared to a norm group in order to get the percentile population score.
 For example, If a candidate has a score of 70, he/she scored as well or better than 70 percent of the 3,000 people who were part of our 2014 test norming study.

 Click to view a sample test report.